 Inside, the building exceeds the expectations raised by its elegant exterior.
 The Marble Hall, in the south wing, is arguably the most arresting of its many fine features.
 It was completed in 1891 by William Young for the tenth Earl of Wemyss and rises to a height of three storeys, with a magnificent double staircase leading to a surrounding picture gallery.
 The elaborate fireplace, alabaster colonnades and ornate plasterwork reflect the strong Italianate taste of the tenth Earl, while the Palladian screen of Venetian windows are reminiscent of Adam’s original designs.

-The main gates and house open at 1pm with the first tour starting at 1.15pm followed by 2pm, 2.30pm, the last tour is at 3.15pm.
+The main gates open just before 12pm with the first tour starting at 12pm followed by 1pm, 1.45pm and the final tour at 2.45pm.

 Gosford House is located off the A198 2m north-east of Longriddry, 16m east of Edinburgh.